hexatomium/hexatomium-old.github.io/_posts/pre_palin_test.md

   What's so special about this?
   It's a new type of palindrome, an executable palindrome.

   The palindrome part is technically simple.
-The only twist i made to make it a little more interesting is that it runs the code from the mirrored section. :)
+One little twist i made is to place the entry point in the mirrored section.

-  Most existing EXEs can easily be turned made into palindromes (notable exceptions: digitally signed ones)
+  Also, the code itself is contained within my New Year greetings :)

-  Does it run on every win version? yes it does.
+  In fact, most existing EXEs can very easily be turned made into palindromes (possible exceptions: digitally signed EXEs)

  Credits
    this would not have been possible without the awesome PE resources from corkami and bigmessofwires :)